jramz87/jramz87/README.md

-# Jessica Ramirez | Human
+# Jessica Ramirez | A Curious Human

 ## 👋 About Me
-I'm interested in laser technology, materials science, computational quantum chemistry, data analysis and contract manufacturing.
+I'm interested in laser technology, materials science, computational quantum chemistry, data analysis and contract manufacturing of optical devices.

+PhD in Physical Chemistry.
 Currently studying CS at OSU.

 I'm always looking for opportunities to learn and grow, so please reach out if you have ideas you'd like to work together on!

 ## 🚀 Featured Projects